A Guide to Residential Catch Basins and Dry Wells

 Generally, a catch basin is a drainage system designed to carry water away from your home and perhaps direct it across the property before it runs to a public storm-water system, dry well, local water body or into the ground.
 A catch basin can take many forms, but it’s common to see some kind of grate over an angled inlet, often with an in-ground concrete or plastic basin that catches the water.
 From there it may be pumped out and released elsewhere, routed via subsurface pipe to a release location or allowed to evaporate.

-Some utilities called a catch basin may have an open design, but most are an enclosed container underground.
+Some utilities called a catch basin may have an open design, but most are enclosed containers underground.
 A catch basin is usually situated at a low point of the property and will have some type of drainage pipe or other conduit attached that slopes away from the basin itself.

 The size, structure type and other specifications for a catch basin depend largely on what kind of water it will receive and how much of it.
 For example, the catch basin for a big parking lot would likely be made of concrete with a large metal grate and be located directly underneath the surface that drains to it.
 There are also cases where a water pump helps to redistribute the water in a catch basin, depending on what kind of water it holds and where it can be routed to from the basin or well.